 Silver Lake & 350 Acres

 It starts with the lake.
 Silver Lake is a quiet, peaceful lake near Hiawatha National Forest.
 Private, undeveloped lakes with good size and water quality are harder and harder to find.
 There are lots of lakes in the Upper Peninsula, and some of them have character.
 Silver is one of these, and it comes centered in 350 acres of good timberland and is fed by a fast flowing spring, a seasonal waterfall, and a small stream.
 There appear to be springs in the lake as well as there is a strong flow out of the lake.
-I asked for and received some comments about the property from the owner who clearly love it and describe it well, so I've included their comments here.
+I asked for and received some comments about the property from the owner who clearly love it and describe it well, so I`ve included their comments here.

 The surrounding land is primarily a sugar maple forest with some aspen and cedars around the lake.
 This property was purchased from a timber company 13 years ago, and all of the surrounding land adjacent to the property for miles to on each side and for as much as 6-8 miles to the north is still owned by one timber company.
 This large area is crisscrossed with a web of two-track logging roads.
-All if it except for the occasional private parcels is enrolled in "CFR", the Commercial Forest Reserve, and is open to the public for hunting, fishing, and outdoor recreation.
+All if it except for the occasional private parcels is enrolled in "CFR", the Commercial Forest Reserve, and is open to the public for hunting and fishing.